axyleysen/dlg-test-axelleysen/README.md

 This is a bare-bones application providing a REST API to sum a list of numbers.

-The application is contained within the `sum_list.py` file with package requirements defined in `requirements.py`.
+The application is contained within the `sum_list.py` file with package requirements defined in `requirements.txt`.

 `tests.py` runs some tests written for TDD.